-Hamparan Project is one of the largest grid-connected biogas-to-energy project.
+Hamparan Project is one of the largest grid-connected biogas-to-energy project in Indonesia.

 LOCATION: Lampung, Sumatra

 INSTALLED CAPACITY: 3 MW

 STATUS: Operation, since Dec 2020